DanyalHaroon/DanyalHaroon/README.md

 - 👋 Hi, I’m @DanyalHaroon
 - 👀 I’m interested in learning New Tech
-- 🌱 I’m currently learning to Version control
+- 🌱 I’m currently learning Version control
 - 💞️ I’m looking to collaborate on AWS & DevOps
 - 📫 How to reach me .. danyal.haroon@emumba.com, you can call me too +923125796844
 - 😄 Pronouns: